 B i o g r a p h y

+Washington Ballet Orchestra, the Washington National Opera, the National Symphony Orchestra, the Dallas Symphony Orchestra, the Florida Orchestra, and the Mariinsky Theater Orchestra.
 Formerly, Ms. Nickel was the Principal Flutist with the Evansville Philharmonic and Piccoloist with the Durango Music Festival.
 In Texas, She was also Principal Flutist of the Plano and Irving Symphony Orchestras.
-She has performed as a substitute player with the Mariinsky Theater Orchestra, the Washington Ballet Orchestra, the Washington National Opera, the National Symphony Orchestra, the Dallas Symphony Orchestra, and the Florida Orchestra.

 Ms. Nickel grew up in Austin, TX.
 As a high-schooler, she soloed with the San Antonio Symphony and the Central Texas Orchestra.
 Julianna is married to James Nickel, a French Horn player with the National Symphony Orchestra, and is the proud mom of Kathryn and Jonathan.
 Kathryn is a teenager pursuing all things related to her musical theater dreams.
-Jonathan, age 11, loves the piano, competitive swimming, and baseball.
+Jonathan loves the piano, competitive swimming, and all things computer-related.